-Contributing disciplines: physics; mathematics; climatology; computing science; soil science; meteorology; climate science; ecological and evolutionary sciences.
+Contributing disciplines: physics; mathematics; climatology; computing science; meteorology; climate science; ecological and evolutionary sciences.

 Australian agricultural systems already have to cope with considerable variability in seasonal conditions within and among years.
-Variability in the timing of the autumn break, 2 SCIENCE SOLUTIONS OF THE FUTURE in the occurrence of cold stress during flowering, or in the rate at which conditions dry and heat up during crop maturation all introduce significant unpredictability into agricultural operations and decision-making success.
+Variability in the timing of the autumn break, in the occurrence of cold stress during flowering, or in the rate at which conditions dry and heat up during crop maturation all introduce significant unpredictability into agricultural operations and decision-making success.
 Many management practices and genetic responses have been developed to counter these effects-but the actual productivity achieved is still often significantly constrained.